 How far can the XP detect large-size heat signatures?
 Distance ranges are impressive and are model-specific: 1094, 1476, and 1969 yards.
 That’s over a mile of stealth hunting and stalking in the dead of night with the XP50.
 You also have up to 8 color-palette displays to choose from.

 As a new model to the market, it includes the latest software of 8gb internal storage for the onboard video recorder, built-in WiFi, stadiametric rangefinder, and an integrated accelerometer.
 At this point, it’s fair to ask what can’t the XP do?
 It turns out, it does everything.
-It didn’t take out the top spot as the best thermal monocular on our list by being average!
+It didn’t take out the top spot on our list by being average!

 Trijicon is a well-respected leader in the optics field, and when it comes to thermal vision, they’re still leading the market at the top.
 To help you own the night comes the IR Patrol series, and in particular, the LE100 handheld scope.